mudcitizen/collaboration/README.md

 # collaboration
-This is what the file looks life before the collaboration begings
+This is what the file looks life before the collaboration begins